The King of Fighters EX: Neo Blood

-The King of Fighters EX: Neo Blood (or KOF EX) is a fighting game developed by Playmore and Artoon in 2002 for Nintendo's Game Boy Advance.
+(or KOF EX) is a fighting game developed by Playmore and Artoon in 2002 for Nintendo's Game Boy Advance.
 Despite being based on The King of Fighters '99 in terms of systems and design, the game features different playable characters with an original storyline involving Kyo Kusanagi and his friends being the protagonist of a new "King of Fighters" tournament set by crimelord Geese Howard.
 The game offers several returning characters with Kyo's ally Moe Habana being a new character.

 Despite SNK going bankrupt, there were no issues with the development of the game, with Marvelous Entertainment developing it.
 The game received positive response by critics for its controls and cast and was followed by a sequel titled The King of Fighters EX2: Howling Blood in 2003.

-Features
+Development

 The game's data is based on the 1999 arcade 2D fighting game The King of Fighters '99 but rather than focusing on its NESTS narrative, SNK chose to expand the previous Orochi's arc primarily focusing on Kyo Kusanagi.
-Writer Akihiko Ureshino considers the game a failure.
+The protagonist's spin-off game The King of Fighters: Kyo explored more lore behind his clan and writer Akihiko Ureshino lamented that the concept of the Ten Sacred Treasures mentioned in the tournament was not explored in the game.
+This instead be the lore being explored in the spin-offs as new allies to Kyo's quest to stop the revival of Orochi and its followers.

 The game was released on January 1, 2002 in Japan, and August 23, 2002 in Western regions by Sammy Corporation and Majesco.
-According to Marvelous Entertainment, the team tried tried properly adapting the original arcade controls into the GameBoy Advance ones.
+According to Marvelous Entertainment, the team tried tried properly adapting the original arcade controls into the Game Boy Advance ones.

 The game was first announced in June 2001 with developers announcing it was 30 percent complete and that it would feature over 20 characters.
 Although SNK went bankpruft during, development, Neo Blood was handled by Marvelous Entertainment without issues.
-Like The King of Fighters 99, the game is a fighting game where teams composed of four members fight against each other through combos and special moves and have to defeat the entire team to progress to the next stage.
-The counter and armor modes help to protect the player from major damage and create a major counterattack.
-The fourth team member is primarily used as an assistant dubbed Striker.

 Since SNK went bankrupt in April 2001, EX was a difficult time for both the old SNK and the new company Playmore.
 On the verge of bankruptcy, who at the time had a strong impression of being a character game maker that borrowed content from other companies, to develop a spin-off work of KOF that was not a simple port.
 While Akihiko Ureshino still excited, when the main visual of the new character was presented to him, which was no longer even a rough draft, but was already solid.
-EX was released without any problems.
-Ureshino was proud of opposing the setting that Moe was Kyo's half-sister, whom Sasiyu had in America during his time as a warrior.